 - Aguilar Tone Hammer Bass

-It’s true that any list of this sort is going to be full of personal bias.
+Any list of this sort is indeed going to be full of personal bias.
 Though these “top 12” are subjective in my opinion, I truly think they are the best choices for an EQ pedal.
-I completely expect your own top 12 to be different (but I hope there is a significant overlap)!
+I completely expect your own top 12 to be different (but I hope there is significant overlap)!

 Let’s discuss each pedal on this list and the reasons why they are the best.